enviodev/docs/docs/HyperIndex/Guides/schema-file.md

 ### Scalar Types

 In GraphQL, scalars represent fundamental data types such as strings and numbers.
-Each GraphQL scalar is mapped to a corresponding JavaScript, TypeScript or ReScript type, which is used in event handler code, depending on the language chosen.
-The following table provides an overview of the available scalar types, along with their associated JavaScript, TypeScript and ReScript types:
+Each GraphQL scalar is mapped to a corresponding JavaScript, TypeScript, or ReScript type, which is used in event handler code, depending on the language chosen.
+The following table provides an overview of the available scalar types, along with their associated JavaScript, TypeScript, and ReScript types:

 | **Name**   | **Description**                                  | **JavaScript/TypeScript Type**         | **ReScript Type** |
 | ---------- | ------------------------------------------------ | -------------------------------------- | ----------------- |